luqmanbarry/amq7-console-basic-auth-setup/README.md

 ### 1. Prepare the [`artemis-users.properties`](broker-configs/artemis-users.properties) file

-Althought plain text passwords are supported, one should mask passwords using the `BROKER_INSTANCE_DIR/bin/artemis mask PlainTextPassword` command.
+Althought plain text passwords are supported, one should mask passwords using the `BROKER_INSTANCE_DIR/bin/artemis mask --hash true --key CLUSTER_PASSWORD PLAINTEXT_PASSWORD` command.

 Once password is masked, surround it with `ENC()` when placing it in the [`artemis-users.properties`](broker-configs/artemis-users.properties) file.